jumphone/scRef/README.md

 ### Step 1.

-Use “Seurat” package in R to do the tSNE embedding:
+Use “Seurat” package in R to do the tSNE:

     pbmc = RunTSNE(object = pbmc, dims.use = 1:150, do.fast = TRUE, dim.embed = 2)
     pbmc_3 = RunTSNE(object = pbmc, dims.use = 1:150, do.fast = TRUE, dim.embed = 3)